yentsanglee/openenclave/device/io.md

 - The socket functions (**socket()**, **connect()**, **send()**, etc.);

-The target audience for this interface are those who want to build (or just relink) their applications without any code changes.
+The target audience for this interface are those who want to build (or just re-link) their applications without any code changes.

 The POSIX functions are path-oriented, so Open Enclave provides a mechanism for associating devices with mount points.
 For this, Open Enclave supports